3 food swaps to make right now for better health and nutrition, says doctor - 1010 WCSI

 Knowing what to eat and which diets to try can get “easily overwhelming,” Whyte acknowledged.

-The expert recommended starting with the following simple steps to get into a healthy routine.
+He recommended starting with a few simple steps to get into a healthy routine.
+Read on.

 1. Replace beverages with water